Best Vegan Black Bean Brownies

 Hopefully, your blender has a tamper that allows you to keep the ingredients moving smoothly, so it doesn’t have to be stopped and started so much.

-If the batter is just too thick, add a splash more of almond milk and blend a bit more.
+If the batter is too thick to blend, add a splash more of almond milk and blend a bit more.

 My favorite blender is the Vitamix 5200 because it is so powerful, it can blend anything.
 I actually own two of them because I use them in the Food for Life classes I teach for the Physicians Committee for Responsible Medicine.